PolyMathOrg/PolyMath/src/Math-AutomaticDifferenciation.package/HyperDualNumber.class/README.md

-HyperDualNumbers can be used to additionally calc second order derivatives. they can be mixed with Numbers, not with DualNumbers.
+HyperDualNumbers can be used to additionally calculate second order derivatives.
+They can be mixed with Numbers, not with DualNumbers.